Vineland Slip and Fall Lawyer

 There is often debate about whether an owner knew or should have known about a hazardous condition.
 If he or she did know about it, or if it is deemed that a reasonable owner should have noticed the danger, a defendant could incur liability for failing to warn his or her guests and make the area safer.

-Slips and Falls at Public Recreational Areas
+How Are Slips and Falls which Take Place in Public Recreational Areas Handled?

 The determination of liability for slips and falls at public recreational areas is subject to a separate law.
 Although widespread venues are difficult to carefully inspect, N.J.R.S. §59:2-7 states that noticeable dangerous conditions should be made safe or—if the conditions cannot be remedied—the public should be warned about them.